Choosing A Fire Bowl

 When deciding on an outdoor fire bowl, you’ll need to determine which fuel you’d prefer to burn.
 This not only will come down to personal preference but will also depend on the location of your fire bowl.

 If you’re going to be using a fire bowl near a house—such as on a patio or in a courtyard—choosing a gas or propane fire bowl makes sense.
-Gas fire bowls are incredibly safe to use as they do not produce sparks or hot ember.
+Gas fire bowls are incredibly safe to use as they do not produce sparks or hot embers.
 This makes them an ideal choice for those who live in dry areas.

 The absence of these sparks and embers allows you to gather around your fire bowl without worrying about the possibility of forest fires or even fires in your own backyard and near your home.
-For this reason, gas fire bowls are often able to be used in communities within city limits that may not allow the use of wood burning fire pits.
+For this reason, gas fire bowls are often able to be used in communities within city limits that may not allow the use of wood-burning fire pits.
 Obviously, you also don’t have the risk of a spark flying out of the bowl and hitting you or your kids or guests!

 Ensure your fire bowl is located away from flammable materials including buildings, trees, foliage, and structures such as a pergola, shed, garage, or house.
 Our local fire department suggests that fire bowls and fire pits should be placed a minimum of 10 feet away from any wooden structure or building.